 Avoiding tuna nets

-The nets at Tarifa can only be passed on the south side, according to the cardinal buoys.
-We then sail out at a depth of 30-40 m.
+At Tarifa, the nets can only be passed on the south side, following the cardinal buoys.
+From there, we sail out into waters 30-40 m deep.

 When maneuvering close to the shore, at shallow depths, you must always take into account the conditions and state of the sea.
 What is possible in calm weather will be dangerous in strong winds or swells.
 Killer whales are a big threat, but remember not to cause a bigger one by avoiding them.